BartMassey/ttt-bench/README.md

 Some notes on some of the implementations:

-* Rust: Compiled with all the optimizations I could spot turned on including `-O 3` and link-time stuff.
+* Rust: Compiled with all the optimizations I could spot turned on including optimization level 3 and link-time stuff.

 * C: Compiled with `-O2 -march=native`.